jklein131/ris/README.md

 # How to run the code
 - Since golang is a less common language, and difficult to install 1.14 which includes some nice features including golang modules, a docker setup has been provided to run the code in isolation.
 This can be run via `make run.docker` which will setup the DB in a docker container, and host the api in `http://localhost:8080/next`.
+To run in the background, you can run `make run.daemon.docker` and use the curl command in `example.md`

 # Design Decisions
 - Since this is a planning operation, it does not need to be extremely quick.
 However, all efforts were made to make it less DB heavy.
 To do that, I reduced the DB query complexity as much as possible, and moved as much logic as made sense into the program (which is easier to scale).